 If you go "off label" with advertising and promotion, FDA's hammer can hit hard and seemingly out of the blue.

-Advertising and promotion for devices is weak and lacks legal clarity.
+Advertising and promotion for devices are weak and lack legal clarity.
 For drugs, the regulations are prescriptive and guidance documents clamp down on nuances.
-Marketing and regulatory affairs departments must collaborate to avoid the hammer and penalties of FDA.
-The roadblock, however is that marketing managers and regulatory affairs managers rarely reach common ground and are loathe to even consult with each other.
+Marketing and regulatory affairs departments must collaborate to avoid the hammer and penalties of the FDA.
+The roadblock, however, is that marketing managers and regulatory affairs managers rarely reach common ground and are loathe to even consult with each other.

 Why you should attend

 In this seminar, you will learn how to navigate FDA's numerous legal options and how to interpret them based on basic legal principles.
 Applying new guidance documents becomes a new test of the FDA's legal boundaries and enforcement options.
 The agency is now conducting clinical studies and applying the principles of cognitive psychology to aid in its determination of what a message really conveys.